Hockless/recipe-app/README.md

 ## Quick start

 Prereqs

 - Node 18+ and npm 9+
 - Android Studio (emulator) and/or Xcode (simulator) optional
 - A device with Expo Go or a development client

+macOS notes

+- Recommended: install Node with nvm and use the version in `.nvmrc`.
+- Optional: `brew install watchman` for better file watching.
+- Xcode for iOS simulator: install from App Store and open once.

 Install and run